mooorkey/terminal-app/README.md

 ![extension - activities](./docs/2019-04-24-activities.jpg)

 ### Accessibility

 The app has clear instructions for screen readers, however to make the app more accessible to the vision impaired we could implement a text-to-speech gem in the future.

-The TTY-Prompt gem has made the app more accessable for a command line interface, as the user doesn't have to type in their desired choice.
+The TTY-Prompt gem has made the app more accessible for a command line interface, as the user doesn't have to type in their desired choice.
 This also makes it harder for the user to input an incorrect response that may bring up an error.

 ### Potential Ethical, Legal and Broader Societal Implications

 In a future extensions we will have to consider the legal and ethical ramifications of storing user data and taking money online from the user.
 If this was a business they would also have to consider having a disclaimer that the user would agree to with the conditions of making a booking and using the app.

 The hotel must consider the safety and wellbeing of their cat guests.
 In a future extension, we would add the facility for user to record any special needs requests, for example if their cat has any medical, dietary or behavioural concerns that the hotel may need to accommodate.

-- Comprehensive discussion of possible social, political, cultural, racial, gender and international issues
+(Tongue in cheek:) Dogs may feel discriminated against for not being allowed in the Purr Seasons, but for the health and safety of our guests, this is a dog-free hotel.